Day 1st - Are We There Yet???

 This morning the plan was to fish Lago Verde, in hopes of tying into some bigger fish, but before heading out on the lake, we stopped in the town square to catch up on our emails, because this was the only place in the area that had Wi-Fi.

 Trip Note/Vignette – In the areas we travelled throughout the Patagonia, Wi-Fi coverage was by and large confined to the town square in many of the smaller villages.

 The lake itself was striking.
 Sparkling, aquamarine water, surrounded on all sides by snow capped mountains, with several horses grazing peacefully along the shore where we launched our raft.

 Fortunately the winds were light – at least for the first part of the morning – and we were able to fish the shallows and reed patches along the shore.
 Eric caught a very nice Rainbow on a black/brown Sculpin pattern, while in addition to another decent Rainbow; I caught two Perca Trancha, which is one of the few freshwater fish species that are indigenous to Chile.

 The first was on a black, bead head Woolly Bugger and, having decided to take a short break from the fly rod and try something a bit different, I caught the second, which was also the biggest, on a spinning rod using a silver, #3 Mepps spinner.
 The Perca looked like a cross between a Perch and Walleye, and because Dave said they made very fine table fare, we kept the larger of the two.

-Trip Note/Vignette – Like many things in Chile, Jorge’s wabbits being one of many, Rainbow and Brown Trout are not indigenous species, but are North American and European transplants.
+Trip Note/Vignette – Like many things in Chile, Jorge’s wabbits being but one, Rainbow and Brown Trout are not indigenous species, but are North American and European transplants.